BaneJJ/compose-sample/README.md

 ## Compose sample application

-### Go REST API with an Nginx load balancer and a Postgres database
+### Go REST API with a Nginx load balancer and a Postgres database

 Project structure:
 ```